JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/conditions.md

 <header class = "info-header">Function declaration:</header><p>
 ```

-So far, we did not mention how to define functions.
-However, the above example should suffice to show the basic syntax for defining functions.
-Note that the `return` keyword is used to specify the output of the function.
+So far, we did not show how to define functions.
+However, the above example should show the basic syntax for defining functions.
+The `return` keyword specifies the function output.
 In this case, the function returns nothing since we only want to compare numbers.
-If we want to define a function that returns one or more variables, then the following syntax is used
+If we need to define a function that returns one or more variables, then the following syntax is used:

 ```julia
 return x, y, z
 ```

-where `x`, `y`, and `z` are some variables.
-See the [third lecture](@ref Functions) for more information about functions.
+Here `x`, `y`, and `z` are some variables.
+We will define this properly in the [next lesson](@ref Functions).

 ```@raw html
 </p></div>
 ```

-The `elseif` and `else` keywords are optional, and it is possible to use as many `elseif` blocks as wanted
+The `elseif` and `else` keywords are optional.
+Moreover, it is possible to use as many `elseif` blocks as needed.

 ```jldoctest conditions
 julia> x, y = 2, 1;